CONTENTS

 poliomyelitis eradication goal was heartening.
 Efforts are being made to

-develop a more heat-stable poliovirus vaccine that can be delivered with a
+develop a more heat-stable poliovirus vaccine that can be delivered with

 less rigorously maintained cold chain.
 Large donations for poliomyelitis